What does the Inventory Turnover Ratio measure?

 Prepare for the SACE Stage 2 Accounting Exam.
 Test your knowledge with flashcards and multiple choice questions, with hints and explanations for each question.
 Get ready to excel!

-The Inventory Turnover Ratio measures the speed at which inventory is sold and replaced within a given period, typically a year.
-This ratio is a key indicator of how efficiently a company manages its inventory.
-A higher inventory turnover ratio suggests that a company is selling its inventory quickly and effectively restocking it, which is usually a sign of strong sales and effective inventory management practices.
-Conversely, a lower ratio might indicate overstocking or issues with sales performance, leading to larger volumes of unsold goods.
+The Inventory Turnover Ratio measures the speed at which inventory is sold and replaced within a specific period, typically a year.
+This ratio indicates how efficiently a company is managing its inventory, reflecting how often goods are sold and replenished during that time frame.
+A higher turnover ratio suggests robust sales and effective inventory management, while a lower ratio may indicate overstocking or weak sales performance.

 Subscribe